 A subtrope of both Collection Sidequest and Story Breadcrumbs.
 Because Tropes Are Flexible, examples where the player collects the memories of a non-playable character also count, as long as they are presented in a similar way.
 Compare Apocalyptic Log, which, in games, also rewards environment exploration with morsels of retroactive storytelling, though usually narrating the backstory of the world itself, rather than of the protagonist.

 - At the start of The Legend of Zelda: Breath of the Wild, Link comes back to life (a hundred years after he had died fighting Ganon) with a massive case of retrograde amnesia.
 When the camera function on his Sheikah slate is restored, he finds some old pictures snapped by Princess Zelda herself shortly before Ganon's return, and is prompted to visit the places where they were taken.
 Doing so unlocks cinematic flashbacks of Zelda and Link's time together, allowing a glimpse into their relationship and the princess' personality.
+Each one of the other four Champions also has an associated memory unlocked in the course of liberating each of their Divine Beasts from the clutches of Calamity Gannon's minions.
 Finding all memories unlocks a secret post-credits epilogue scene with Link and Zelda.

 - Downplayed in Cave Story, where you play as the Amnesiac Hero and reconstruct his backstory as you complete the game — but you're just learning about it through dialogue with various NPC, and there are no flashbacks or other implications that he's regaining any memories from it.

 - Assassin's Creed: Brotherhood: A series of sidequests has Ezio recover his suppressed memories of Christina, his tragic first love.
 Unlike most examples, unlocking the Christina memories requires 100%-ing other sidequests (up to specific thresholds), after which they become marked on the map.